GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Fields

-To represent array-like data, *fields* defined over one or more *dimensions* are used.
-As seen in the following code snippet, the dimensions are defined as a `Dimension`, whereas the fields are created with helper functions such as `np_as_located_field`.
-The 2D fields used in this section are defined over the *Cell* and *K* dimensions, have a size of 5 cells by 6 Ks, and are uniformly filled with the values 2 and 3:
+Fields store data as a multi-dimensional array, and are defined over named dimensions.
+The code snippet below defines two named dimensions, *cell* and *K*, and creates the fields `a` and `b` over them using the `np_as_located_field` helper functon.
+The fields are thus two-dimensional and contain the values 2 and 3 for all entries.

 ```{code-cell} ipython3
 CellDim = Dimension("Cell")